8 Preventative Health Screenings Every Senior Should Consider

 This is why it is so important for seniors, no matter what their age or their current health status may be, should be aware of different preventative health screenings.
 These health screenings can help detect health issues that tend to impact older adults and determine whether or not a senior may be at risk for these conditions.

 - Bone Density Scan- Bone density tends to decrease greatly as we age, particularly in women.
 A bone density can determine if you are at risk for osteoporosis or a fracture.
 All women age 65 and older should get this test.

 - Blood Pressure Screenings- According to the CDC, about 1/3 of Americans have high blood pressure, and the older that you are, the more predisposed you are for high blood pressure.
 These blood pressure screenings are easy to come by and quick and painless.
 Seniors should have their blood pressure tested every year.

-- Colonoscopy- This is one preventative health screening that isn’t as simple and pain-less as blood pressure screening, but it is one that is important.
+- Colonoscopy- This is one preventative health screening that isn?t as simple and painless as blood pressure screening, but it is one that is important.
 Most people know this is a somewhat time-consuming procedure, but a very important screening tool for colon cancer.
 At age 50, adults should start with colonoscopy.
 The process of drinking a solution to promote bowel clearance has become more tolerable lately.

 - Diabetes Screenings- Diabetes is common in overweight individuals who are over their ideal body weight and typically do not get much exercise.
 It is also more common in those with high blood pressure and high cholesterol.
 Seniors should get this screening done every other year.

 - Hearing Test- Unfortunately, as most seniors know, hearing tends to decrease with age.
 By the age of 60, around 25 percent of seniors will suffer hearing loss in both ears.
 Seniors should get a hearing test done annually.